Toggle Home

 We will use this web site, including the News pages, and social media to keep you informed. .

 If you want to get involved please email [email protected] saying what time, skills or expertise you can offer.
+We really need your support.

 Neighbourhood Plan Vision and Objectives

+Our healthy, cohesive community will be supported by excellent social networks, good communications, and a strong social infrastructure.
 We will have a bio-diverse, well cared-for natural environment, with accessible green spaces both within and around the town providing opportunities for leisure and other activity.
-Beaminster’s natural setting with the views we value will be retained and continue to contribute to the character of the town.
+Beaminster’s natural setting, with the views we value, will be retained and continue to contribute to the character of the town.

-A future Beaminster will have an improved, integrated public transport system linking to the rest of Dorset and beyond.
+A future Beaminster will need an improved, integrated public transport system linking to the rest of Dorset and beyond.
 It will remain a working town as well as a destination, with a thriving economy providing employment opportunities, and links to employment more widely.
 Growth in population will not come before the infrastructure to support it, and development will reflect the needs of the town.

 Let us have your views by emailing [email protected]